c6o/docs/content/tutorials/sample-project.md

 # Sample Kubernetes Project

-All of the tutorials use the [Sample Kubernetes Project](https://github.com/c6o/sample-project) on GitHub.
+All the tutorials use the [Sample Kubernetes Project](https://github.com/c6o/sample-project) on GitHub.
 For the remainder of these tutorials, you will need:

 [prerequisites](_fragments/prerequisites.md ':include')